Information Security Oversight Office (ISOO)

 Article 1.
 Purpose.

-The purposes of the NISPPAC are to advise the Chairman on all matters concerning the policies of the National Industrial Security Program (NISP), including recommended changes to those policies; and to serve as a forum to discuss policy issues in dispute.
+The purpose of the NISPPAC, hereinafter referred to as the Committee, is to advise the Director, Information Security Oversight Office (ISOO), hereinafter referred to as the Chairperson, on all matters concerning the policies of the National Industrial Security Program (NISP), including recommended changes to those policies; and to serve as a forum to discuss policy issues in dispute.

 Article 2.
 Authority.

-Executive Order 12829, "National Industrial Security Program," as amended, (the Order) establishes the NISPPAC as an advisory committee acting through the Director, Information Security Oversight Office (ISOO), who serves as the Chairman of the Committee, and who is responsible for implementing and monitoring the NISP, developing directives implementing the Order, reviewing agency implementing regulations, and overseeing agency and industry compliance.
+Executive Order 12829, "National Industrial Security Program," as amended, (the Order) establishes the Committee as an advisory committee acting through the Director, Information Security Oversight Office (ISOO), who serves as the Chairperson of the Committee, and who is responsible for implementing and monitoring the NISP, developing directives implementing the Order, reviewing agency implementing regulations, and overseeing agency and industry compliance.
 The framework for the Committee's membership, operations, and administration is set forth in the Order.
-The NISPPAC is subject to the Federal Advisory Committee Act (FACA), the Freedom of Information Act (FOIA), and the Government in the Sunshine Act (GISA).
+The Committee is subject to the Federal Advisory Committee Act (FACA), the Freedom of Information Act (FOIA), and the Government in the Sunshine Act (GISA).

 Article 3.
 Membership.

 B. Nominations for Government Representatives.
-The Chairman will solicit and accept formal nominations for Committee membership from the agency head or the Senior Agency Official (SAO) for the NISP.
-A person may not nominate themselves.
-If the nomination from the SAO for the NISP or agency head is not received by the Chairman on or before the date of their first participation in a Committee meeting, then the representative will not be able to vote during the Committee meeting and will be unable to continue serving as a Committee member until the appropriate nomination is received.
+The Chairperson will solicit and accept formal nominations for Committee membership from the agency head or the Senior Agency Official (SAO) for the NISP, however, a person may not nominate themselves.
+If the nomination from the SAO for the NISP or agency head is not received by the Chairperson on or before the date of their first participation in a Committee meeting, then the representative will not be able to vote during the Committee meeting and will be unable to continue serving as a Committee member until the appropriate nomination is received.

-Each non-government NISPPAC member and professional organization will be permitted to submit one nomination each to replace the two outgoing NISPPAC members whose terms end on September 30th of the current year.
-The nominations from such professional, trade and other organizations must be endorsed by the board of the nominating organization.
-No such endorsement is necessary for nominations from the current NISPPAC non-government members.
+Each non-government Committee member and professional organization will be permitted to submit one nomination each to replace the two outgoing non-government Committee members whose terms end September 30 of that fiscal year (FY), or vacancies that occur during that FY but prior to September 30.
+Nominations from such professional, trade and other organizations must be endorsed by the board of the nominating organization.
+No such endorsement is necessary for nominations from the current Committee non-government members.

-Nomination packages must include a resume, at minimum, and any other information that supports a nominee’s qualifications for NISPPAC membership.
+Nomination packages must include a resume, at minimum, and any other information that supports a nominee’s qualifications for non-government Committee membership.

-The NISPPAC industry spokesperson will select a former non-government NISPPAC representative to convene a panel comprised of all the current non-government NISPPAC representatives and the chairpersons of the professional organizations which have submitted a nomination to review all the submitted nomination packages.
+The industry spokesperson will select a former non-government Committee representative to convene a panel comprised of all the current non-government Committee representatives and the chairpersons of the professional organizations which have submitted a nomination to review all the submitted nomination packages.

-Each panel member is allowed a total of two votes; one for each individual they determine will best represent industry to replace the two outgoing non-government NISPPAC members, but they must ensure alignment with the criteria established in paragraph 12 of the NISPPAC charter for non-government members.
+Each non-government Committee member is allowed a total of two votes; one for each individual they determine will best represent industry to replace the two outgoing non-government Committee members, but they must ensure alignment with the criteria established in paragraph 12 of the Committee charter for non-government members.

-While non-government NISPPAC members represent all of industry and do not represent their company organizations, nominees who are employed by a company that already has current representation on the NISPPAC will not be considered.
+While non-government Committee members represent all of industry and do not represent their respective company organizations, nominees who are employed by a company that already has current representation on the Committee will not be considered.

-The NISPPAC industry spokesperson will ensure the nomination process is completed to allow sufficient time to ensure that two incoming non-government NISPPAC members are in place by Oct.
-1 of each year to replace the two outgoing non-government members.
+The industry spokesperson will ensure the nomination process is completed to allow sufficient time to transition the two incoming non-government Committee members by October 1 of the new FY.

-At the conclusion of vote, the NISPPAC industry spokesperson will submit to the Chairman a copy of all submitted nomination packages and an endorsement of two nominees for Chairman consideration for NISPPAC membership.
+At the conclusion of the vote, the industry spokesperson will provide the Chairperson with a copy of all submitted nomination packages and an endorsement of the two nominees to the Chairperson for consideration.

-The Chairman will request management approval from the employing companies of the two endorsed nominees for their participation on the NISPPAC for a four year period.
-If company management cannot approve participation of any nominee, that individual will not be further considered for NISPPAC membership.
-The Chairman will request that the panel endorse a replacement nominee from the pool of submitted nominations.
+The Chairperson will request management approval from the companies employing the two endorsed nominees for their participation on the Committee for a four-year period.
+If company management cannot approve participation of a nominee, that individual will no longer be considered for Committee membership.
+The Chairperson will request that the panel endorse a replacement nominee from the pool of submitted nominations.

-The Chairman is not obligated to select a panel-endorsed nominee.
-Such a determination by the Chairman, should only be in exceptional circumstances, with rationale provided to the NISPPAC industry spokesperson.
+The Chairperson is not obligated to select a panel-endorsed nominee.
+Such a determination by the Chairperson should only be under exceptional circumstances, with rationale provided to the industry spokesperson.
 Should this occur, the panel will reconvene to identify a replacement nominee for consideration.

 D. Appointment.
-The Chairman shall appoint all Committee members.
-Membership includes the responsibility of the member to attend NISPPAC meetings personally as often as possible.
-However, a member may select one or more alternates, who may, with advance written notification to the Chairman, serve for the member at meetings of the Committee when the member is unable to attend.
-An alternate so selected shall have all rights and authorities of the appointed member.
+The Chairperson shall initially appoint all Committee members.
+Members are required to attend Committee meetings.
+A member may select one or more alternates, who may, with advance written notification to the Chairperson, and with the approval of the Chairperson, when the primary member is unable to attend, serve in place of the primary member at Committee meetings.
+Selected alternates shall have all the rights and authorities of the appointed primary member.
+If a member consistently misses meetings, the Chairperson may remove them as a member.

 F. NISPPAC Industry Spokesperson.

-The NISPPAC industry spokesperson serves as the focal point representative to the NISPPAC on behalf of the industrial base to coordinate collective points of view from the eight non-government NISPPAC members on national security policy regulations.
-The industry spokesperson is responsible for representing the NISPPAC non-government members at each NISPPAC meeting; recommends to the NISPPAC Chairman the addition or deletion of NISPPAC working groups, assignment of an industry lead to all NISPPAC working groups, and recommends industry subject matter expertise representation to all NISPPAC working groups.
+The industry spokesperson serves as the focal point representative to the Committee on behalf of the industrial base to coordinate collective points of view from the eight non-government Committee members on national security policy regulations.
+The industry spokesperson is responsible for representing the Committee non-government members at each Committee meeting, recommending to the Chairperson the addition or deletion of Committee working groups (WGs), and assigning and recommending industry leads and subject matter experts for Committee WGs.

-The NISPPAC industry spokesperson is selected from among the eight current NISPPAC non-government members and nominated to the NISPPAC Chairman for consideration and approval.
+The industry spokesperson is selected from among the eight current non-government members and nominated to the Chairperson for consideration and approval.
+An annual vote is required to determine who will be the industry spokesperson.
+There is no term limit for this position.
 The spokesperson is expected to be flexible for attendance at impromptu government meetings where industry representation is required.
-The spokesperson engages with various facets of industry, to include the governing boards of professional, trade and other organizations whose membership is substantially comprised of employees of business concerns involved with classified contracts, licenses, or grants.
+The spokesperson engages with various facets of industry, to include governing boards of professional, trade and other organizations whose membership is substantially comprised of employees of business concerns involved with classified contracts, licenses, or grants.

 H. Compensation.
 Federal Government employees serving on the Committee are not eligible for any form of compensation.
-The Government will pay travel and per diem for industry members at a rate equivalent to that allowable to Federal Government employees.
+If appropriated funds are available, the Government may pay travel and per diem for industry members at a rate equivalent to that allowable to Federal Government employees.
 Industry members will submit travel vouchers to the Executive Secretary within 15 days after each meeting.

 I. Observers.
 Any NISP participating organization (industry or Government) may send observers to attend meetings of the Committee.
-Such observers will have no voting authority and will be subject to the same restrictions on oral presentations, as would any member of the public.
-As determined by the Chairman, observers may be permitted to attend closed meetings.
-Industry observers will not receive travel or per diem compensation.
+Such observers will have no voting authority and will be subject to the same restrictions on oral presentations as any member of the public.
+As determined by the Chairperson, observers may be permitted to attend closed meetings.
+Industry observers will not be eligible for travel or per diem compensation.

 Article 4.
 Meetings.

 A. General.
-The NISPPAC will meet at least twice each calendar year as called by the Chairman.
-As the situation permits, the Executive Secretary will canvass the membership in advance of the scheduling of meetings in order to facilitate attendance by the largest number of members.
-The Chairman will also call a meeting when requested by a majority of the Government members or alternates and a majority of the eight industry members.
-The Chairman will set the time and place for meetings and will publish a notice in the Federal Register at least 15 calendar days prior to each meeting.
+The Committee will meet at least twice each calendar year as called by the Chairperson.
+As the situation permits, the Executive Secretary will assess the membership in advance of the scheduling of meetings to facilitate attendance by the largest number of members.
+The Chairperson will also call a meeting when requested by a majority of the Government members or alternates and a majority of the eight industry members.
+The Chairperson will set the time and place for meetings and will publish a notice in the Federal Register at least 15 calendar days prior to each meeting.

-C. Open Meetings.
-Unless otherwise determined in advance, all meetings of the NISPPAC will be open to the public.
+Unless otherwise determined in advance, all meetings of the Committee will be open to the public.
 Once an open meeting has begun, it shall not be closed for any reason.
 All matters brought before or presented to the Committee during the conduct of an open meeting, including the minutes of the proceedings of an open meeting, shall be available to the public for review or copying.

 E. Agenda.
-The Chairman shall approve the agenda for all meetings.
-The Chairman will distribute the agenda to the members prior to each meeting and will publish a brief outline of the agenda with the notice of the meeting in the Federal Register.
-Items for the agenda may be submitted to the Chairman by any regular, or alternate, member of the Committee.
+The Chairperson will approve the agenda for all meetings, and the final agenda will be provided to the members prior to each meeting.
+Suggested items for the agenda may be submitted to the Chairperson by any regular or alternate member of the Committee.
 Items may also be suggested by non-members, including members of the public.
-To the extent possible, all written recommendations for NISP or National Industrial Security Program Operating Manual policy changes, whether or not they are placed on the agenda, will be provided to the Committee membership prior to the start of any scheduled meeting.
-The Chairman will advise the party making the recommendation what action was taken or is pending as a result of the recommendation.
+To the extent possible, all written recommendations for the NISP or National Industrial Security Program Operating Manual policy changes, whether they are placed on the agenda, will be provided to the Committee membership prior to the start of any scheduled meeting.
+The Chairperson will advise the party making the recommendation what action was taken or is pending.

 F. Conduct of Meetings.
-Meetings will be called to order by the Chairman, following which the Chairman or Executive Secretary will call the roll or otherwise take attendance and read or reference the certified minutes of the previous meeting.
-The Chairman will then make announcements, ask for reports from subgroups or individual members (as previously arranged), open discussion of unfinished business, introduce new business, and invite membership comment on that business.
-Public oral comment may be invited at any time during the meeting, but most likely at the meeting's end, unless the meeting notice advised that written comment was to be accepted in lieu of oral comment.
-Upon completion of the Committee's business, as agreed upon by the members present, the meeting will be adjourned by the Chairman.
+Meetings will be called to order by the Chairperson.
+The Designated Federal Officer (DFO) will take roll call and reference the certified minutes of the previous meeting.
+The Chairperson will open the meeting.
+The DFO will provide announcements, ask for reports from subgroups or individual members (as previously arranged), open discussion of unfinished business, introduce new business, and invite membership comments on that business.
+Public comment and questions may be provided verbally or through written communication at any time during the meeting.
+Upon completion of the Committee's business, as agreed upon by the members present, the meeting will be adjourned by the Chairperson.

 H. Public Comment.
 Members of the public may attend any meeting, or a portion(s) of a meeting, that is not closed to the public, and may at the determination of the Chairman, offer public comment during a meeting.
 The meeting announcement published in the Federal Register may note that oral comment from the public is excluded and in such circumstances invite written comment as an alternative.
 Also, members of the public may submit written statements to the Committee at any time.

 I. Sub-committee Meetings.
-The Chairman may establish a sub-committee(s), to include sub-groups or working groups.
-Each sub-committee shall brief the members of the NISPPAC on its work, and any recommendations of a sub-committee shall be presented to the NISPPAC for deliberation..
+The Chairperson may establish a sub-committee(s), to include sub-groups or WGs.
+The Industry lead as determined by the Industry Spokesperson for each working group is responsible for approving industry attendees that are not currently Committee members.
+The DFO will be responsible for approving government attendees that are not currently Committee members.
+Each sub-committee/WG will brief the members of the Committee on its work, and any recommendations of a sub-committee/WG shall be presented to the Committee for deliberation.

 Article 5.
 Voting.

-When a decision or recommendation of the NISPPAC is required, the Chairman shall request a motion for a vote.
-Any member, or approved alternate of the NISPPAC, including the Chairman, may make a motion for a vote.
-No second after a proper motion shall be required to bring any issue to a vote.
+When a decision or recommendation of the Committee is required, it will be annotated on the agenda for awareness.
+The Chairperson will then request a motion for a vote during the public meeting.
+Any member or approved alternate of the Committee, including the Chairperson, may make a motion for a vote.
+No second motion after a proper motion shall be required to bring any issue to a vote.

 A. Voting Eligibility.
-Only the Chairman and the appointed members, or their designated alternates, may vote on an issue before the Committee.
+Only the Chairperson and the appointed members, or their designated alternates, may vote on an issue before the Committee.

 Article 6.
 Committee Officers and Responsibilities.

 A. Chairman.
-As established by the Order, the Committee Chairman is the Director, ISOO.
-The Chairman will: (1) call meetings of the full Committee; (2) set the meeting agenda; (3) determine a quorum; (4) open, preside over and adjourn meetings; and (5) certify meeting minutes.
-The Chairman also serves as the Committee's DFO, a position required by the FACA.
+As established by the Order, the Committee Chairperson is the Director, ISOO.
+The Chairperson will: (1) call meetings of the full Committee; (2) set the meeting agenda; (3) determine a quorum; (4) open, preside over and adjourn meetings; and (5) certify meeting minutes.

 B. Designated Federal Officer.
 The FACA requires each advisory committee to have a DFO and an alternate, one of whom must be present for all meetings.
-The Director and Associate Director, Operations and Industrial Security, ISOO, are, respectively, the DFO and alternate for the NISPPAC.
-Any meeting held without the DFO or alternate present will be considered as a subgroup or working group meeting.
+The Industrial Security Program Manager, ISOO, is the DFO for the Committee.
+The alternate DFO is one of ISOO’s Committee staff.
+Any meeting held without the DFO or alternate present will be considered as a sub-committee/WG meeting.

 C. Executive Secretary.
 The Executive Secretary shall be a member of the staff of the ISOO and shall be responsible for: (1) notifying members of the time and place for each meeting; (2) recording the proceedings of all meetings, including subgroups or working group activities that are presented to the full Committee; (3) maintaining the roll; (4) preparing the minutes of all meetings of the full Committee, including subgroups and working group activities that are presented to the full Committee; (5) attending to official correspondence; (6) maintaining official Committee records and filing all papers and submissions to the Committee, including those items generated by subgroups and working groups; (7) acting as Committee Treasurer to collect, validate and pay all vouchers for preapproved expenditures presented to the Committee; (8) preparing a yearly financial report; and (9) preparing and filing the annual Committee report as required by the FACA.

 D. Committee Staff.
-The staff of the ISOO shall serve as the NISPPAC staff on an as needed basis, and shall provide all services normally performed by such staff, including assistance in the fulfilling of the functions of the Executive Secretary.
+The staff of the ISOO shall serve as the Committee staff on an as needed basis and shall provide all services normally performed by such staff, including assistance in the fulfilling of the functions of the Executive Secretary.

 Article 7.
 Documents.

-Documents presented to the Committee by any method at any time, including those distributed during the course of a meeting, are part of the official Committee files, and become agency records within the meaning of the FOIA, and are subject to the provisions of that Act.
+Documents presented to the Committee by any method at any time, including those distributed during a meeting, are part of the official Committee files, and become agency records within the meaning of the FOIA, and are subject to the provisions of that Act.
 Documents originating with agencies of the Federal Government shall remain under the primary control of such agencies and will be on loan to the Committee.
 Any FOIA request for access to documents originating with any agency shall be referred to that agency.
-Documents originating with industry that have been submitted to the NISPPAC during the course of its official business shall also be subject to request for access under the FOIA.
+Documents originating with industry that have been submitted to the Committee during its official business shall also be subject to request for access under FOIA.
 Proprietary information that may be contained within such documents should be clearly identified at the time of submission.

 Article 8.
 Committee Expenses and Cost Accounting.

-Committee expenses, including travel and per diem of non-Government members, will be borne by the ISOO to the extent of appropriated funds available for these expenditures.
+Committee expenses, including travel and per diem of non-Government members, will be borne by ISOO if appropriated funds are available for these expenditures.
 Cost accounting will be performed by the Committee's Executive Secretary.
-Expenditures by the Committee or any subgroup or working group must be approved in advance by the Chairman or the Executive Secretary.
+Expenditures by the Committee or any subgroup or working group must be approved in advance by the Chairperson or the Executive Secretary.

 Article 9.
 Amendment of Charter and Bylaws.